Eight Forest Lane

 Instructions

-• In a large mixing bowl, add banana and mash with a fork until creamy.
-Add oil, brown sugar and vanilla and using a whisk, mix together.
-Add in flaxseed mix to the bowl and whisk to combine.
+• In a large mixing bowl, mash the bananas with a fork until smooth.
+Add the oil, brown sugar, and vanilla, and whisk until combined.
+Add the flaxseed mixture and whisk again to incorporate.

-• In a medium bowl, sift flour, baking powder, bicarbonate of soda and cinnamon.
-Using a spatula, stir through to make sure everything is combined.
+• In a separate bowl, sift together the flour, baking powder, bicarbonate of soda, and cinnamon.
+Stir to combine.

-• Add dry ingredients to wet and use a spatula to mix through until completely combined.
-Add in chopped walnuts and fold through.
-The mixture will be quite sticky.
+• Add the dry ingredients to the wet ingredients and mix with a spatula until just combined.
+Fold through the chopped walnuts.
+The batter will be thick and sticky.

 Notes